matharuh/otsproj/README.md

 # otsproj
 Perl script for traffic ticketing system.
-Script reads .txt files and sorts them based on the options provided.
+Script reads .txt files and extracts the required information and generate reports based on the options provided.